SRIVIDYAMEDURI/Deep-Learning/0_README.md

 **Create a Model Management Account:**

 A model management account is required for deploying models.
-You need to do this once per subscription, and can reuse the same account in multiple deployments.+
+You need to do this once per subscription, and can reuse the same account in multiple deployments.

 To create a new account, use the following command: